MissouriMRDT/Autonomy_Software/README.md

 - See [INSTALL.md](INSTALL.md) for full installation instructions.
 - See [CONTRIBUTING.md](CONTRIBUTING.md) for full contribution instructions.
 - See [DEBUG.md](DEBUG.md) for full debugging and development instructions.

+# Running Autonomy

+There are two primary run modes for our Autonomy Codebase.

+1) **Standard Mode:** Which operates using the Onboard Rover System and communicates using the standard RoveComm manifest and IP Addresses.
+To build and run Autonomy in this mode use the following commands:

+    ```
+    mkdir -p <Autonomy Install Location>/build
+    cd <Autonomy Install Location>/build
+    cmake -DBUILD_SIM_MODE=OFF ..
+    make
+    ./Autonomy_Software
+    ```

+2) **Simulation Mode:** Which operates using the Webots Robot Simulator and uses the RoveComm manifest but sends all packets to local host instead.
+This allows the robot simulator to retrieve all the packets and run the simulation.
+To build and run Autonomy in this mode use the following commands:

+    ```
+    mkdir -p <Autonomy Install Location>/build
+    cd <Autonomy Install Location>/build
+    cmake -DBUILD_SIM_MODE=ON ..
+    make
+    ./Autonomy_Software_Sim
+    ```